 - Preheat the oven to 350 degrees Fahrenheit.

-- Add the coconut flour, ground flaxseed, and baking powder to a mixing bowl, then mix well.
+- Add the coconut flour, ground flaxseed, and baking soda to a mixing bowl, then mix well.

-- Add the unsweetened almond milk, almond butter, maple syrup, vanilla extract, cinnamon, ginger, nutmeg, cloves, and salt to a second mixing bowl, then use a whisk to mix well.
+- Add the unsweetened almond milk, almond butter, maple syrup, apple cider vinegar, vanilla extract, cinnamon, ginger, nutmeg, cloves, and salt to a second mixing bowl, then use a whisk to mix well.

 - Add the dry ingredients to the wet ingredients, then stir to combine.